isomerpages/moe-sjijunior/_about-sji-junior/Our Staff/Staff 2025.md

 <p>Ms Dorothy Phng</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>""I am not capable of doing big things, but I want to do everything, even
+<p>"I am not capable of doing big things, but I want to do everything, even
 the smallest things, for the greater glory of God.”&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">